flavio-barros/NatDProver/README.md

 Lpeg is a pattern-matching library for Lua.
 We use lpeg to parse input formulae in our prover.
 It also can be installed using [luarocks](http://luarocks.org/).

+Also, if you want to output to dot, I recommend you install graphviz ().

 Usage
 =====